mpascha61/Engineering_4_Notebook/README.md

 ### Reflection

 Had to use i2c code and splash code for the OLED from Crash avoidance.
 Had trouble with placement of lines that define functions, needed to have them before the functions themselves.
+Had to include display bus code as well as "splashes" from prior OLED code.

+## MorseCode1

 ### Assignment Description